Dr-Tahmasbi/T.E.S.S-RPI-LINUX/README.md

 - Add support for Linux based systems.
 - Tested on multiple Raspberry PIs by installing a basic CLI os such as Raspbian LITE and setting main.py to run at startup whilst bypassing the main system's login to make T.E.S.S act as the 'host' OS.

 THIS IS THE LINUX/UNIX BASED VERSION OF T.E.S.S!
-WILL ONLY RUN ON NT SYSTEMS!
+WILL ONLY RUN ON LINUX/UNIX BASED SYSTEMS!
 FOR NT BASED SYSTEMS PLEASE SEE: https://github.com/Dr-Tahmasbi/T.E.S.S

 PROPERTY OF TAHMASBI INDUSTRIES, LICENCE INCLUDED.